Manhattan Neighborhood Network

 Manhattan Neighborhood Network (MNN) is an American non-profit organization that broadcasts programming on five public-access television cable TV stations in Manhattan, New York City.
-The country’s largest community media center, MNN operates two community media centers – in midtown Manhattan and East Harlem – and provides education, equipment, facilities, and programs to community producers and organizations who want to create programming to air on one of MNN's five channels.
-In 2016, MNN will post more than 5,000 enrollments in their media classes, making one of the largest media education institutions in New York City.
+MNN operates two community media centres – in midtown Manhattan and East Harlem – and provides facilities to community producers and organizations who want to create programming to air on one of MNN's five channels.
+It is considered to be the largest community media center in the United States.

 In 2012, MNN opened the MNN El Barrio Firehouse Community Media Center in East Harlem.
-The El Barrio Firehouse (the former quarters of Engine Company 53) is an intergenerational community media center offering educational programs, community activities, and television production trainings in both English and Spanish.
-The Firehouse is also home to MNN's Youth Media Center, founded in 2000, which offers education, internships and other opportunities to low-income youth age 15-25 and curates a five-hour block of programming each week.
+In March 2023, MNN moved its other location from 537 West 59th Street to a brand new facility at 509 West 38th Street.

 History

-MNN has operated since 1992, and is currently funded as part of a community benefit agreement with Time Warner Cable, Verizon and RCN Corporation, which is tied to their franchise agreements with New York City.
-Its studios were initially in a rented facility on 23rd Street above ETC/Metro-Access Inc. Studios.
-It currently operates out of a studio it owns at 537 West 59th Street.
-In 2002 MNN had two satellite facilities: one on the Lower East Side, a partnership with the Downtown Community Television Center, one of the city's oldest community media centers; and another in East Harlem, a partnership with PRdream.com, also known as MediaNoche, the city's oldest new media gallery based in a community.
+The Manhattan Neighborhood Network was founded in 1992 as a successor of the Channel J. Its studios were initially in a rented facility on 23rd Street.
+It later moved to West 59th Street.

+In 2002 MNN had two satellite facilities: one on the Lower East Side, a partnership with the Downtown Community Television Center, one of the city's oldest community media centers; and another in East Harlem, a partnership with PRdream.com, also known as MediaNoche.
 The relationship with PRdream/MediaNoche ended in 2006.

-MNN reopened a smaller, temporary operation in an East Harlem, basement storefront on Lexington Avenue.
+In 2012, MNN opened the MNN El Barrio Firehouse Community Media Center in East Harlem.
+In March 2023, MNN moved its other location from 537 West 59th Street to a brand new facility at 509 West 38th Street.